Thinking of Retiring? You May Be Eligible for an Employer-Sponsored Part D Plan

 - Coverage for non–Part D drugs

-Here’s an example.
 Generally, a standard Medicare prescription drug plan is required to have four stages of coverage, with the third stage being the Coverage Gap.
 This stage is reached when the total cost you and your plan pay in the Initial Coverage stage exceeds a certain amount set by Medicare each year.
 When you enter the Gap in a standard Part D plan, you may pay more for your medications.
 An employer-sponsored plan, however, is only required to have a minimum of two stages (Initial Coverage and Catastrophic Coverage), so your employer may agree to eliminate the Coverage Gap stage completely.
-This means you could generally continue the same copayments you used in the Initial Coverage stage until you reach the Catastrophic Coverage stage.
-This plan feature could save you money in the long run.
+This could allow you to continue the same copayments you used in the Initial Coverage stage until you reach the Catastrophic Coverage stage.
+This added benefit may save you money in the long run.

 Have a Question?